azhar3339/azhar3339.github.io/about.md

   * School: Kothakota Public School(till 6th grade), Annus Academy (6th until 10th)
   * Intermediate (+1 and 2 in some places): Narayana Junior College
-  * Bachelors: Chaitanya Bharathi Institute of Technology All these events have taken place in Telangana, India.
+  * Bachelors: Chaitanya Bharathi Institute of Technology
+  * All these events have taken place in Telangana, India.
 Somewhere in the vicinity of Hyderabad.
 Now its already 2011.
   * First Job: Cognizant Technology Solutions (Chennai, India).
 Worked as a Mainframes programmer for 2 years.
 Mostly on COBOL and towards the later stage on Crystal Reports.
   * Leap of Faith: In August 2013, I joined Masdar Institute of Science and Technology as a Master's student.
-  * Second Job: Its already 2015 and now am here in Serendio solving mostly Data Science problems.
+  * Second Job: Its 2015 and now am here in Serendio solving mostly Data Science problems.

 *"Whenever you find yourself on the side of the majority, it is time to pause and reflect." --Mark Twain*